matsengrp/phippery/README.md

 ## How do I install it?

-To install the API and command-line scripts at the moment, it suggested you clone the repository, create a conda environment from `environment.yaml`, and run the tests to make sure everything is working properly.
+To install the API and command-line scripts at the moment, it is suggested you clone the repository, create a conda environment from `environment.yml`, and run the tests to make sure everything is working properly.

 ```